How do you catch and keep the attention of your audience, and galvanize them into action?

 4. Post content about obscure but interesting facts

-Lesson learned: Be interesting.
+Lesson learned: Tell something that people don’t know.
 Be informative.

 5. Develop a game for your business; it’s easy enough, and fun too!